 The Plan amendment increases the maximum total number of shares of our common stock that may be issued under the plan by 2,000,000 shares from 1,605,838 to 3,605,838 shares.
 Of these shares, no more than 1,535,279 shares may be granted in the form of awards other than options or stock appreciation rights ("SARs").
-The initial number, no more than one-third of those shares could be granted in the form of awards other than options or SARs.
+The initial number of shares that were available for grants under the Plan was limited by our plan of conversion, and of this initial number, no more than one-third of those shares could be granted in the form of awards other than options or SARs.
 The purpose of this amendment is to provide us with sufficient shares for grants under the Plan for the next two years, including shares that would be needed for grants to be made to employees of AmCOMP, Inc. if the contemplated transaction is completed.
-Our Board of Directors believes that this number represents a reasonable level of potential equity dilution and allows us to contin ue to award equity incentives, which are an important component of our overall compensation program.
+Our Board of Directors believes that this number represents a reasonable level of potential equity dilution and allows us to continue to award equity incentives, which are an important component of our overall compensation program.